Purchase and Sale of a Franchise

 Sean Robertson and Robertson Legal Group, LLC are passionate about helping franchise owners make smart business and investment decisions.
 Sean Robertson is a graduate of DePaul University College of Law and the University of Illinois at Urbana-Champaign, as well as an experienced entrepreneur and business lawyer servicing franchise owners.

-If you are a business owner in North Naperville, South Naperville, Wheaton, Aurora (Illinois), Geneva, North Aurora, or Winfield, and you are considering buying a franchise contact our office.
+If you are a business owner in Yorkville, Oswego, Plano, Plainfield, Joliet, Shorewood, or Aurora Illinois, and you are considering buying a franchise contact our office.
 Call 630-882-9117 or use our online contact form.